brweber2/binpv/README.markdown

 ### Specify the format of your binary file

-Made up example that shows the various sections that can make up the binary file:
+Made up example that shows the various sections that can comprise the binary file:

     (def key-token-format (binary-protocol (ByteBasedChunker.)
         (section :KEY_TOKEN_ID,            (FixedLength.
 2))